 Fiddle-Leaf Fig Plant Food for Ficus Lyrata- Best Liquid Fertilizer

 Fiddle-lead Fig Plant Foods is a great option as well for indoor gardeners.
-It has been created to promote lush green leaves, as well as a healthy plant structure.
+It has been created to promote lush green leaves and a healthy plant structure.

 This plant food is most often used for fig plants that are placed indoors.
-This is because it does not have any odor and is simple to use due to its liquid form.
+It has no odor and is simple to use due to its liquid form.

-It has an NPK ratio of 3-1-2, which is perfect for fig trees.
+It has an NPK ratio of 3-1-2, perfect for fig trees.

 It is better to use this fertilizer while watering your fig tree.
 It does not have any urea in it, which makes it environmentally friendly, and it has a lower risk of burning your fig plant.